Ottawa mosque loses charity status for promoting 'hate and intolerance'

 Bilal Philips is a Jamaican-born Canadian salafist based in Qatar with over six million Facebook followers.
 He also has visited Ottawa frequently.
 Philips has been banned or deported from a number of countries including Australia, Bangladesh, Denmark, Germany, Kenya and the U.K.

-Saeed Rageah is a Somali-born preacher raised in Saudi Arabia and based in Toronto.
-He founded Ottawa's Muslim Basketball Association, which continues to operate with a league of six teams.
+Saeed Rageah is a Somali-born preacher raised in Saudi Arabia and based in Toronto, where he founded Toronto's Muslim Basketball Association.
 Rageah is founder and leader of the Journey of Faith Conference, which has invited controversial hardline speakers to Canada, at least one of whom — Mumbai imam Zakir Naik — was refused entry to Canada for past statements such as, "Every Muslim should be a terrorist."

 CRA also flagged Rageah's links to a U.S.-based institute that has distributed al-Qaeda propaganda material.